get-eventually/go-eventually/README.md

 ## Please note

-The library is currently under development and not ready yet for production use-cases.
+The library is currently under development, and not yet 100% ready for production use-cases.

 ### Note on semantic versioning